 Last but not least, get as many Google reviews as possible.
 Use a tool like DataPins to automate review requests through SMS and email reminders.
 In addition, ask all of your customers personally after finishing a job.
 The majority of consumers will submit feedback if requested multiple times.

 The number of reviews on your profile absolutely influences rankings.
 For example, searching for seattle hvac company will show you that nobody with fewer than 100 reviews ranks on the Map 3-Pack.
 While review frequency is important, always make sure the feedback is legitimate.

-As you gather more customer reviews on Google, you will get a few negative reviews.
+You will get a few negative reviews on Google as you gather more customer reviews.
 When you notice a negative comment, reply professionally and attempt to resolve the issue offline.
-Often, customers will either remove the review or change it to a positive.
+Customers will often remove the review or change it to a positive one.